marnelfr/udemy.react/README.md

   );
 }
 ````
-Here, we're using it to handle a newsletter form which is a shared component (may appear in multiple part
+Here, we're using it to submit a newsletter form which is a shared component (may appear in multiple part
-of our app) without actually loading the route its the given action.
+of our app) without actually loading the route it's action for.
 - ``data`` contains the data returns by the loader/action used
 - ``state`` here tell us whether the fetcher behind-the-scene, completed its loader/action that was triggered.